t9605tripp/linden-scripting-tutorial/README.md

 Code example here
 ```
 ## FAQs

+- **Q:** Does it matter where I go to test scripts?

+- **A:** The only differences will be the ratings approved for the sim.
+There are three different content levels called general, mature, and adult which changes what you are allowed to see and show while in that place.
+Otherwise, there are no differences between where you pick to start scripting.

+- **Q:**

+- **A:**

 ## Troubleshooting

+Most issues will be related to installation, so view the provided guides on installation or account creation provided by the website that was linked for more help with those problems.

+If there is a problem with your script not running, then it is likely related to the place you are inside because not all places allow scripts to be run by anyone.

+If you don't place an object into the world from your inventory or create a new object, then you cannot run it's scripts.

 ## How to Contribute

 Offer some changes on this [GitHub.](https://github.com/t9605tripp/linden-scripting-tutorial)

 ## Licensing

 [MIT License](https://github.com/t9605tripp/linden-scripting-tutorial/blob/main/LICENSE)

 ## Instructions for Use

-Hopefully you can use the skills gained from this documentation to start selling scripts on [Second Life](https://secondlife.com/)
+Hopefully you can use the skills gained from this documentation to start selling scripts on [Second Life!](https://secondlife.com/)